cfan233/Quiz-Application/README.md

 ## UserStory phase 0:
 - As a user I want to insert new questions
 - As a user I want to insert answers
+- As a user I want to show question and corresponding answer in a interface for the purpose of revision process
+- As a user I want to add a point system
 - As a user I want to be able to click on the answer and show correct
 - As a user I want a clear interface of where the questions and answers are placed
 - As a user I want to be able insert infinite number of questions